-According to Financial Action Task Force (FATF) guidelines, banks, financial institutions, and other obliged entities must implement risk-based AML/CFT procedures to cope with the AML/CFT threats they face, according to Financial Action Task Force (FATF) guidelines.
+According to Financial Action Task Force (FATF) guidelines, banks, financial institutions, and other obliged entities must implement risk-based AML/CFT procedures to cope with the AML/CFT threats they face, according to FATF guidelines.
 In reality, this implies that businesses must undertake risk assessments on their customers and implement a proportional anti-money laundering response.
-In the context of cybercrime, It is an essential dimension of an AML/CFT software to contain Customer Due Diligence, Transaction monitoring, Sanctions, and PEP screening, and Adverse media monitoring mechanisms and processes to identify their customers and track their transactional activity regularly.
+In the context of cybercrime, It is an essential dimension of AML/CFT software to contain Customer Due Diligence, Transaction Monitoring, Sanctions, PEP screening, and Adverse media monitoring mechanisms and processes to identify their customers and track their transactional activity regularly.

 Sanction Scanner's AML/CFT software contains all the aforementioned mechanisms; if you want to safeguard your business from the offenders of cybercrime and money launderers, you can contact us to learn more about our product and request a demo.